MissingMaps/blog/Readme.md

 </figure>
 ````

 Once all the edits are done, click Commit new file.
-The file will be reviewd by one of the administrators and will be added on the blog page of the Missing Maps website.
+The file will be reviewed by one of the administrators and will be added on the blog page of the Missing Maps website.